teetotum/material/dom-event-cancellation-revised/talk-revised.md

 What about `shadow DOM`?

-We should be able to receive UA generated events originating in the shadown DOM.
+We should be able to receive UA generated events originating in the shadow DOM.

 It seems some interactive elements using a shadow DOM currently swallow events, like `<input type="date">`, we get neither the Capturing nor the Bubbling phase.

-"Date Picker popup doesn't propagate shadow DOM events into the light DOM"

 https://github.com/whatwg/html/issues/10343